29-Year-Old Cornerback – Tennessee Titans

 2016 ADP: –

 Signed a two-year deal with the Titans in March of 16.

-McCain was a full participant in Friday's practice.
+McCain (ankle) was a full participant in practice on Thursday.

 To instantly reveal our fantasy analysis of every player – including Brice McCain – simply subscribe now.

 Age is determined on September 1st of each season.